 What Is Done at an In-Hospital Oral Assessment and Cleaning?

-Under anesthesia, plaque is removed both above and below the gum line using an ultrasonic scaler.
+Your pet will be placed under anesthesia for digital x-rays and the dental procedure itself.
+We take dental radiographs because they allow us to see the area beneath the gum line where up to 75% of your pet's tooth structure lies.
+By taking full-mouth radiographs, we can more accurately diagnose very common diseases such as; periodontal disease, tooth resorptions, impacted teeth, retained root fragments, dead teeth, broken tooth roots and abscessed teeth.
+Plaque is then removed both above and below the gum line using an ultrasonic scaler.
 The teeth are polished to eliminate imperfections on the surface of the tooth, and the gum line is checked for any pockets that could harbor bacteria.
-Depending on the case, a sealant may be applied to further protect the teeth, and any necessary extractions can be done if there are diseased teeth.
+A sealant is then applied to further protect the teeth, and any necessary extractions are done if there are diseased teeth.

 Caring for your pet’s teeth is an important part of maintaining his or her overall health.
 Contact Capeway Veterinary Hospital if you have any questions or need to schedule an appointment.